SoufianeElghazi/SoufianeElghazi/README.md

 - Skilled in Image Processing and Computer Vision.
 - Familiarity with the Hadoop ecosystem, including MapReduce, HDFS, Hive, Sqoop, and Flume.
 - Solid understanding and hands-on experience with Apache Spark for large-scale data processing.
-- Experience in data integration and ETL processes with Talend.
+- Experience in data integration and ETL processes with Talend and Airflow.
 - Familiarity with Apache Kafka for real-time data streaming and event-driven architectures.
 - Proficient in both SQL and NoSQL databases.
 - Hands-on experience with Power BI for data visualization.
 - Knowledgeable about Azure cloud services.
-- Capable of software development using Java, JavaScript, Flask, and WordPress.
+- Capable of software development using Java, JavaScript, Flask, Django and WordPress.

 ---